-The Tax Collections division is responsible for the collection and aggregation of all tax monies for the City of Lebanon including: property tax, current use tax, timber tax, gravel tax, special assessments, and other tax collection matters.
+The City Clerk and Tax Collector Office is responsible for the collection and aggregation of all tax monies for the City of Lebanon, including property tax, current use tax, timber tax, gravel tax, special assessments, and other tax collection matters.
 The following are answers to frequently asked questions relating to property tax bills.

 When are tax bills due?